spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/build-trusted-provider-image.md

 For more information about Kairos, refer to [Kairos documentation](https://kairos.io/).

-Since provider images contain the OS, which is a part of the boot process, the provider image needs to be signed by a key that is in the signature database (DB).
+Since provider images contain the OS, which is a part of the boot process, the provider image needs to be signed by a key that is in the Signature Database (DB).
 This is important both during installation and upgrades.

 ## Prerequisites